sahilsh-dev/north-chat/README.md

 # North Chat

-Currently a Work In Progress, North Chat is a chat application that allows users to create chat rooms and communicate with other users in real time.
+North Chat is a chat application that allows users to create chat rooms and communicate with other users in real time.
 The application is built using Django and Django Channels with a React frontend.

 ## Backend